 Hi, I am Janneke and I’m from the Netherlands.

-I’m a Dragon speech recognition software expert.
-My job and my passion is to help people learn to use Dragon to dictate their texts and operate their computer by voice.
+I’m a speech recognition software expert.
+My job and my passion is to help you learn to use Dragon (on Windows) or Apple Voice Control.
+I’ll teach you to dictate your texts and operate your computer by voice.

 I’m married, we have a cat and in my free time I enjoy reading and pottering in my vegetable garden.
 I’ve also been singing as an alto in various chamber choirs for the past 30 years (eek, I’m getting OLD!).

 To be quite honest, I am all for informality.
 If you came and searched my closets, you wouldn’t find a single pair of high heeled shoes.
 No, I don’t wear PJs or yoga pants all day.
 But I’m actually fine with people who do 🙂

 It took a while for me to find a career that would suit me.
 After a false start as a secretary (really, don’t ask), I got an education to become a computer network engineer.
 I found a job at the IT department of a telecom company and I enjoyed my work.
 The year was 1997 and Novell was still in business.

 But then I started to get problems with my arms.
 This was caused by an unhappy combination of the type of work that I did and the way my body could not handle that.
 The direct trigger was a stint with a grass strimmer (you know, the spinning wire things to cut lawn edges).
 All of a sudden, I started dropping things without meaning to.
 And I experienced a stabbing pain in my arms.

 It didn’t take long for the problems to cause significant discomfort during work.
 I saw a physiotherapist, but the treatment didn’t help.
 The occupational health doctor told me to just get on with the job and not bother them.
 The compaints were too vague; I wasn’t taken seriously.

 I could no longer properly do my job